Statistics and ML in Python

 9 Agate

-agate is a stats package is not designed for high performance but for ease of use and reproducibility for non-specialists, e.g. journalists.
+agate is a stats package not designed for high performance but for ease of use and reproducibility for non-specialists, e.g. journalists.

-agate is a intended to fill a very particular programming niche.
+agate is intended to fill a very particular programming niche.
 It should not be allowed to become as complex as numpy or pandas.
 Please bear in mind the following principles when considering a new feature:

 • Humans have less time than computers.
 Optimize for humans.